douglaskline/trucktrackrepo/docs/initialScaffoldCommands.md

 \\trucktrackrepo\trucktrack> cd ui
 # move into the ui project directory
-\trucktrackrepo\trucktrack>
+\trucktrackrepo\trucktrack> dotnet add reference ..\dal\dal.csproj
-# add a refernce to the dal project to the ui project
+# add a reference to the dal project to the ui project

+\\trucktrackrepo\trucktrack> cd ..
+# go back to solution level directory
+\\trucktrackrepo\trucktrack> dotnet build
+# make sure it all compiles
+# we should see build results for both the ui and dal projects
 ```